kolosys/helix/docs/getting-started/installation.md

 # Installation

-This guide will help you install and set up helix in your Go project.
+This guide will help you install and set up Helix in your Go project.

 ## Prerequisites

-Before installing helix, ensure you have:
+Before installing Helix, ensure you have:

 - **Go 1.24+** or later installed
 - A Go module initialized in your project (run `go mod init` if needed)